Mutti Triple-Concentrated Tomato Paste

 Incredibly hard to find in the U.S., Tonda Gentile hazelnuts are considered some of the best in the world.
 Sweet, nutty and satisfyingly crunchy, these shelled, whole toasted ones are perfectly browned with a clean taste on the finish.
 Grown exclusively in the Langhe area of Piedmont, Italy, Tastëlanghe has been producing them since 1891.
 These hazelnuts will shine in dishes from sweet cakes, creams and cookies to savory salads.
 Or just snack on them whole.

-Il Colle Del Gusto Hazelnut Spread with Extra-Virgin Olive Oil
+Il Colle Del Gusto Noccioliva Chocolate Hazelnut Spread

 Incredibly hard to find in the U.S., Tonda Gentile hazelnuts are considered some of the best in the world.
 Grown exclusively in the Langhe area of Piedmont, Italy, Tastëlanghe has been producing them since 1891.
-In their Nocciola Dark, those renowned hazelnuts turn into a creamy, rich, sweet dark chocolate spread.
+In their Dark Chocolate Hazelnut Spread (Nocciola Dark), those renowned hazelnuts turn into a creamy, rich, sweet dark chocolate spread.
 Light in texture but deep in flavor, this spread has just a hint of dark chocolate and intense notes of roasted hazelnuts.
 It’s like Nutella, but less dense, far more flavorful, and with only natural ingredients.
 Use it to spoon onto ice cream, cakes, cookies, or any baked good or anywhere you would Nutella, spread on toast, or eat straight from the jar!

 Che Fico Calabrian Chili Bomba